PopulateTools/afct-microsite/_posts/2022-06-22-eu-policymakers-strengthen-rules-for-companies’-sustainability-disclosures-with-mandatory-esg-standards-but-delay-its-implementation.md

 **On the outcome of the CSRD trilogue negotiations, Isabella Ritter, EU Policy Officer at ShareAction, comments:**

-*”The introduction of mandatory and EU-wide sustainability reporting standards will finally give investors comparable and qualitative sustainability data to better consider the impacts of their investments.
+*“The introduction of mandatory and EU-wide sustainability reporting standards will finally give investors comparable and qualitative sustainability data to better consider the impacts of their investments.
 With the standards covering the full ESG spectrum and following a double materiality approach, investors will be able to reorient capital flows towards more sustainable activities.
 In particular, companies’ disclosures on transition plans, including GHG emission reduction targets, will provide investors with much-awaited information about the climate ambitions of their investee companies.”*